Bittersweet matcha brownies with a crackly crust, fudgy texture and chunks of white chocolate, the best kind of matcha treat

 Should I eat these chilled or warm?

 When it comes to brownies most people would want to eat this slightly warm for a gooey experience.
 You can pop these in the microwave for 20 seconds or so before eating for a warm brownie.
+Top them with ice cream for a perfect dessert.

-Personally I like eating these brownies straight from the fridge.
+Personally, I like eating these brownies straight from the fridge.
 Chilling these gives them a super fudgy and slightly chewy texture which is absolutely delicious.

 Can I change the toppings in these?

 Yes absolutely!
 Use this recipe as your base and change up the toppings as you like.
-Personally I love the white chocolate and macadamia nut combination.
+Personally, I love the white chocolate and macadamia nut combination.

 How do you get those perfectly sliced squares?